 - Eat to fuel your gym workouts and sculpt some beautiful muscles, instead of just to lose weight (which, by the way, may very well happen too–metabolism is a beautiful thing!).

-To fuel my body pre- and post-workout, as well as on-the-go (AND when I need a sweet treat, of course ;), IdealLean Protein powder (20g protein, 0 carb and 0 fat) and our NEW IdealLean Protein Bar are my go-to’s!
+To fuel my body pre- and post-workout, as well as on-the-go (AND when I need a sweet treat, of course ;), IdealLean Protein powder (20g protein, low carbs and fat) and our NEW IdealLean Protein Bar are my go-to’s!
 I love having options depending on my macronutrient needs.

 If you’re ready to kick your fitness up a notch and get into the gym with some intense workouts, fueled by some amazing nutrition, sign up for the 6 Week Fit Body Sculpt Program now!